 BRRRR Strategy: Formula to Buy 5 Rental Properties in 2 Years and Payoff in 7

 One of the main reasons why people become interested in real estate investing is the allure of financial freedom.
 Purchase enough real estate to cover your personal expenses and voilà, you’re financially independent.
 For some, one of the hardest parts may be learning how to determine whether the rental property in question is good investment.

 There are many strategies and tactics to implement in order to accomplish the feat of financial independence, like Josh Sheets’ integration of personal and professional financing, Fernando Aires’ three principles to achieving financial independence, committing to this straightforward four step process, and passively investing in apartment syndications, among many others.

 However, the fastest financial freedom strategy I’ve ever come across is Andrew Holmes’ 2-5-7 strategy.
-He has successfully implemented this strategy, which is a version of the infamous BRRRR strategy (buy, rehab, rent, refinance, repeat) on over 160 properties.
+He has successfully implemented this strategy, which is a version of the renowned BRRRR strategy (buy, rehab, rent, refinance, repeat) on over 160 properties.
 In our recent conversation, he outlines, in extreme detail, his exact step-by-step 2-5-7 formula for how he purchases a minimum of 5 properties every 2 years and pays them off in 7.

 What is the 2-5-7 Investment Formula?

 Andrew’s investment strategy adheres to what he calls the “2-5-7” formula.
 In 2 years, the goal is to accumulate a minimum of 5 properties and using the cash flow pay them off in 7 years.
 Andrew said, “The formula doesn’t change, it’s just the number of properties, how much cash flow you want to create, and you scale based on that.”

 In order to achieve his specific investment goals, Andrew has the following four additional requirements at are not necessarily included in the original BRRRR Strategy: